Health Department

 Death Certificates

-When ordering death certificates please include with your order the full name of the person on the record and the date and place of the death.
-For death record orders, include your relationship to the person on the record, or your reason for needing the record.
+When ordering death certificates, please include on your order the full name of the person on the record and the date and place of the death.
+For death record orders, include your relationship to the person on the record, and your reason for needing the record.

 Follow the Health Department on Facebook.